C4813/EVE-Reprocess-Trading-WordPress-Shortcode/README.md

 `Medium Armor Maintenance Bot I [36195|281|19.81%]`

 ## To-Do List
-- [x] Add market volume filters (there's no point putting a buy order up for something that only sells 1 or 2 units per day)
-  - [ ] Add optional buy order QTY suggestion (a set % of total regional daily volume)
 - [ ] Possibly relist fee consideration - I would need to think about how this would be handled, maybe with a "update x times per day" to calculate the brokerage fee for updating
-- [x] Differentiation between T1 and Meta modules. ~~(Meta modules i.e. `Pitfall Compact Warp Disruption Field Generator` have a meta level of 1, but so do T1 modules i.e. `Warp Disruption Fild Generator I`.
-I need to find a way to tell the difference from the SDE, but I do not think it is possible.
-I might have to MacGyver a solution.)~~ I was overthinking this.
-If the item is meta level 1 and does not have a blueprint, it's a meta module. ezpz.
-- [x] Reprocessing stack size.
-Many modules, if reprocessed individually, lose valuable minerals.
-If reprocessed in batches, for example, of 100, those minerals are yielded (you can't 5% 5, but you can 5% 100).
-The plugin currently ignores these <1 results, so an option to include a stack size will help refine the results to display a far more accurate representation of the items value.
-- [ ] Add "Exclude T1" to more groups than just Ship Equipment.
-(Need to think on this, as it would auto hide all ships.
-Maybe just have it show on all, but not on ships)
 - [ ] Code cleanup and optimization

 ## Post-release